EPCCed/20220421_GROMACS_introduction/_episodes/03-running-simulations.md

 the barostat and thermostat.
 With this file, you can restart simulations while ensuring that your temperature and pressure coupling are not wrong.

+## Common advanced molecular dynamics techniques used

+### Perdiodic boundary conditions

+Boundary effects can be a problem in molecular dynamics.
+If you are simulating just the simulation box you built, you will end up with either surface-like boundaries at the edges of your simulation box or with your simulation being surrounded by an infinity vacuum.
+Either of these can affect the physics of the system you are studying.

+One way to get around this is to apply periodic boundary conditions (PBCs).
+PBCs are a method of simulating your system as if it is in bulk.
+These work by considering that your system is in the centre of a number of replicas of your system.
+When a particle from your simulation box exits through the left-hand side of your box, an identical image of this particle originating from an exact image of your simulation box will enter through the right-hand side of your box.

+{% include figure.html url="" max-width="80%" file="/fig/pbc.jpg" alt="Periodic boundary conditions" %}

+With PBCs, you are effectively simulating an infinite crystal, with your simulation box as the unit cell.
+This means that long-ranged (electrostatic) interactions can be solved to a high degree of accuracy by using Fourier transforms.

+One must be careful when using PBCs -- if your system is too small, you may end up in a situation where parts of your system are interacting with their periodic images.
+In that case, those parts of the system will be affecting and dictating their own behaviour!
+This is not correct physically.

+### Neighbour lists

+As you have seen, each step in a molecular dynamics simulation requires you to calculate the potential energy acting on every particle in your system.
+Usually, simulations will use pairwise particle interactions that depend on the inter-particle distance of each particle with every other particle.

+{% include figure.html url="" max-width="80%" file="/fig/lj.jpg" alt="Lennard-Jones potential energy" %}

+Calculating the distance between each pair of particles can be costly -- this will require O(N^2) calculations per timestep!
+Furthermore, a lot of these pairwise interactions (such as the Lennard-Jones potential we have been using to simulate our van der Waals interactions) tend to 0 on a scale much smaller than the size of your simulation box (and are even truncated at a cutoff distance).
+This means that we are spending a lot of time calculating the distance between particle pairs that will effectively not be interacting.

+{% include figure.html url="" max-width="80%" file="/fig/neigh_list.jpg" alt="Neighbour lists" %}

+Neighbour lists allow us to be more selective and more efficient when running our simulations.
+If we consider a cutoff that is slightly larger than our van der Waals cutoff, we can generate for each particle a list of the other particles that fall within our cutoff.
+These particles are the most likely contenders to either already be within our short-ranged interaction distance or to make it into this distance for the next few timesteps.
+Therefore, instead of considering the inter-particle distance for all particle pairs, we can consider only the distances for particles within our neighbour list.
+This will reduce the runtime per timestep significantly.
+Furthermore, for systems at or near uniform density, this results in the expected computational time of your system to increase as ~O(N) rather than O(N^2) when you increase the number of particles of your system (e.g. doubling your system size should double your simulation time rather than quadruple it).
+Note that this is only true for the time spent calculating short-ranged interactions.

 {% include links.md %}